 Eligible members are those who occupy positions at or above the level of Higher Education Officer Level 8.
 Applications will be called for once per annum, for programs to be undertaken in the following year.

 The purpose of the Study Tour Scheme is to provide eligible staff members with the opportunity to travel interstate or overseas to study matters related to their professional duties, which could be expected to produce significant benefits to the University and to the individual concerned.
 Programs may be undertaken interstate or overseas, and will not normally be approved to supplement proposals for which support is being provided from other sources.
-Support from the Faculty / Portfolio / School / Division is acceptable.
+Support from the College/Portfolio/ Division is acceptable.

 The number of awards to be made in any one year will be determined annually, and will normally be funded from a budget of not more than $10,000.
 While it is appreciated that all aspects may not have been finalised, applicants will be required to give sufficient detail of the proposed program, its relevance to their professional duties, perceived benefits for the University and themselves, duration and costings, to enable a decision to be made.
 Where the support provided by the University is insufficient, information as to how the balance will be funded must also be given.

-Applications must be submitted via the Dean of the School and Executive Dean or Director of Division / relevant Senior Executive, whose endorsements of the proposal will be required, to the Manager, Professional Development Unit by the date specified.
+Applications must be submitted via the Head of College Services or Director of Division and relevant Senior Executive, whose endorsements of the proposal will be required, to the Manager, Professional Development Unit by the date specified.
 Applications will be considered by the Vice-President (Corporate Services) and Director People and Culture (or their nominees) and determined in accordance with the stated purposes of the scheme.

 A successful applicant will receive a maximum of $5,000 from the University under this scheme.
 Where the applicant estimates costs below this, funding will cover the approved actual costs incurred.